-My aim, through my books and articles, is to teach people about food and nutrition in a practical, interesting way.
-I believe in simple, real food and love devising new recipes.
+My aim, through my books, talks and articles, is to teach people about food and nutrition in a practical, interesting way.
+I love devising new recipes with simple natural ingredients.
+I am intolerant of food evangelism, extremism and unproven diets.
 I have a passion for fitness and believe that physical activity should be integral in everyone’s lives no matter how old they are.
-A former (natural) British bodybuilding champion, I spend my spare time keeping fit through yoga, swimming, walking and running.
+A former (natural) British bodybuilding champion, I spend my spare time keeping fit through yoga, swimming and gym workouts.
 I am fortunate to have two wonderful daughters, both national swimmers, who are my constant source of inspiration.

-Author of 26 books, many of which have re-published several times and achieved excellent year-on sales:
+Author of 26 books, many of which have re-published several times and achieved excellent year-on sales.
+My titles include:

 - Sports Nutrition for Young Athletes ( Bloomsbury Sport, 2010)